cakephp/docs/en/appendices/3-9-migration-guide.rst

 ---

 * ``Table::saveManyOrFail()`` method has been added that will throw ``PersistenceFailedException`` with the specific entity that failed in case of an error.
-The entities are saved transaction safe.
+The entities are saved within a transaction.
 * ``Table::deleteMany()`` and ``Table::deleteManyOrFail()`` methods have been added for removing many entities at once including callbacks.
-The entities are removed transaction safe.
+The entities are removed within a transaction.

 Utility
 -------